BJackal/BayesianTissueProject2/README.md

 After installing Chaste the simplest way to dowloading this project as a zip file and exporting it to the Chaste project folder (PATH_TO_CHASTE/Chaste/projects).
 You will then need to follow the steps outlined at https://chaste.github.io/docs/user-guides/user-projects/ for installing,setting up and running the project.

+**Change corresponding files in trunk**
+To allow for some of the code within this project to run we are required to change VertexBasedCellPopulation and MutableVertexMesh in the main Chaste trunk code.
+This is to move some functions from private to protected such that child classes can access them.

+To do the new versions of the files in ChangeCorresponding trunk and replace *both hpp and cpp* files of VertexBasedCellPopulation (trunk address: Chaste/cell_based/src/population ) and MutableVertexMesh (trunk address: Chaste/mesh/src/vertex).

 **Running the tests**

 This project contains two main tests.